ska-telescope/ska-data-lifecycle/docs/src/example/index.md

 )

 # migrate an item from one storage to another
-# register a second storage:
+# register a second storage
 storage_id = dlm_storage.init_storage(
    storage_name="MyDisk2",
    root_directory="/data/MyDisk2",